Igor and Grichka Bogdanoff: Bogdanov affair

 The Chinese Journal of Physics published Igor Bogdanoff's "The KMS state of spacetime at the Planck scale", while Nuovo Cimento published "KMS space-time at the Planck scale".
-According to physicist Arun Bala, all of these papers "involved purported applications of quantum theory to understand processes at the dawn of the universe", but ultimately turned out to be a "hoax perpetrated on the physics community."
+According to physicist Arun Bala, these papers "involved purported applications of quantum theory to understand processes at the dawn of the universe" but turned out to be a "hoax perpetrated on the physics community."

-Not all review evaluations were positive.
 Eli Hawkins, acting as a referee on behalf of the Journal of Physics A, suggested rejecting one of the Bogdanoffs' papers: "It would take up too much space to enumerate all the mistakes: indeed it is difficult to say where one error ends and the next begins."

 Eventually, the controversy attracted mainstream media attention, opening new avenues for physicists' comments to be disseminated.
 Le Monde quoted Alain Connes, recipient of the 1982 Fields Medal, as saying, "I didn't need long to convince myself that they're talking about things that they haven't mastered."
 The New York Times reported that the physicists David Gross, Carlo Rovelli, and Lee Smolin considered the Bogdanoff papers nonsensical.
-Nobel laureate Georges Charpak later stated on a French talk show that the Bogdanoffs' presence in the scientific community was "nonexistent".
+Nobel laureate Georges Charpak later said on a French talk show that the Bogdanoffs' presence in the scientific community was "nonexistent".

-Robert Oeckl's official MathSciNet review of "Topological field theory of the initial singularity of spacetime" states that the paper is "rife with nonsensical or meaningless statements and suffers from a serious lack of coherence", follows up with several examples to illustrate his point, and concludes that the paper "falls short of scientific standards and appears to have no meaningful content."
+Robert Oeckl's official MathSciNet review of "Topological field theory of the initial singularity of spacetime" says that the paper is "rife with nonsensical or meaningless statements and suffers from a serious lack of coherence", gives several examples to illustrate his point, and concludes that the paper "falls short of scientific standards and appears to have no meaningful content."
 An official report from the Centre national de la recherche scientifique (CNRS), which became public in 2010, concluded that the paper "ne peut en aucune façon être qualifié de contribution scientifique" ("cannot in any way be considered a scientific contribution").

 The CNRS report summarized the Bogdanoffs' theses thus: "Ces thèses n’ont pas de valeur scientifique. […] Rarement aura-t-on vu un travail creux habillé avec une telle sophistication" ("These theses have no scientific value. [...]
 Rarely have we seen a hollow work dressed with such sophistication").